Tim Dog: Biography

-Penicillin on Wax included several additional "disses" aimed at both Compton artists and commercially successful artists such as Kid 'n Play and Kwamé.
+Tim Dog's debut album Penicillin on Wax (1991) included several additional diss tracks aimed at both Compton artists and then-popular artists such as Kid 'n Play and Kwamé.
 The intro used the same beat as N.W.A's Efil4zaggin album intro.
 Tim taunted, "I stole your beat and made it better, to show the whole world that you ain't nothing but a bunch of pussies," before a number of disparaging answering machine messages supported Tim's position as he rapped, "Wearing all that black, driving them cars, but you still look wack!"
+The track also attacked Dr. Dre for violence against women and challenged him to a fight.
 In another skit, "DJ Quik Beat Down," Tim Dog "physically assaulted" DJ Quik.
 Since the release, incoming responses came the following years from west coast artists Snoop Dogg, DJ Quik, Compton's Most Wanted, Penthouse Players Clique, Rodney O & Joe Cooley, and Tweedy Bird Loc.

+The track "Fuck Compton" insulted Michel'le but Tim Dog later expressed some sympathy for her in the skit "Michel'le Conversation", which implied that Dr. Dre was beating her up (which she later said in public).

 Tim followed up with his second album Do or Die in 1993.
 The album represented Tim's shift of focus away from confrontation with the West Coast and instead concentrated on hardcore East Coast rap.
 The album contained a shout-out to Tupac Shakur whom Tim thanked for assisting him when involved in a potentially violent situation when touring in California.

 In 1994, Tim Dog released the EP Bitch with a Perm.
 The second track, "Dog Baby", was another diss to Dr. Dre and Snoop Dogg.

 Tim Dog moved to the UK in 1995 and worked with UK artist Apache Indian, producing the hit single "Make Way for the Indian".
 Tim then toured with Kool Keith and recorded several other tracks, including his August 2005 collaboration with Percee P, "NY to the UK."